Maserati Quattroporte: Special models (AM121, 1971 and 1974)

 In 1971, Karim Aga Khan ordered another special one-off based on the Maserati Indy platform.
 Rory Brown was commissioned as the chief engineer of the project.
 The car received the 4.9-litre V8 engine (Tipo AM 107/49), rated at 300 PS.
 Carrozzeria Frua designed the car, the prototype of which was displayed in 1971 and 1972 in Paris and Geneva respectively.
 The car was production ready, even receiving its own chassis code (AM 121), but new owner Citroën used their influence to have Maserati develop the SM-based Quattroporte II instead.
 Only two vehicles were finished, chassis #004 was sold by Maserati to the Aga Khan in 1974, and the prototype #002 went to the King of Spain, who bought the car directly from Frua.

 Quattroporte II (AM123, 1974–1978)

 The second generation Quattroporte, named Maserati Quattroporte II (AM 123), was introduced at the Paris Motor Show and the Turin Motor Show in October 1974.
-As the result of Citroën’s joint-venture with Maserati in 1968, Quattroporte II was very different from its predecessor and the other Maserati cars in the past.
-Basing on a stretched Citroën SM chassis, Quattroporte II featured the mid-engine, front-wheel-drive layout, hydropneumatic suspension, four fixed headlamps with two swivelling directional headlights, and V6 engine.
+As the result of Citroën's joint-venture with Maserati in 1968, the Quattroporte II was very different from its predecessor and the other Maserati automobiles of the past.
+Based on a stretched version of the Citroën SM's chassis, the Quattroporte II featured a front-mid-engine, front-wheel-drive layout, hydropneumatic suspension, four fixed headlamps with two swivelling directional headlights, and a V6 engine.
 The bodywork was designed by Marcello Gandini at Bertone.